There are many wonderful things that you can do with your family members – young and old – at home.

 Here are some that you and your senior loved ones might enjoy:

-- Music – lets not forget the wonders that music can bring to our lives and our souls.
 I personally use my Alexa devices to play music throughout my home most all day long.
+Also, check the free Zoom sing-a-long programs at Music Mends Minds.

 - Harvard Extension School